Policy Engine

 - Brex evaluates two rule sources:

-- Default rules: The general rules apply to all spend.
+- Default rules: These rules apply to all spend if no spend limit is associated

 - Brex then enforces the appropriate actions: